flycrum/mmm-typed-vuex/README.md

-# mmm-typed-vuex
+# mmm-typed-vuex (beta)
 Vuex and TypeScript living in harmony with one another.

 We're talking:
 * no more string references in your components